CronJobs

 ParameterDescription

 ScheduleDefine the cron schedule using Crontab syntax.
-The CronJob controller calculates the next execution time based on the selected time zone.
+The CronJob controller calculates the next execution time based on the selected timezone.

 Notes: